Secret Six: Background

 The Secret Six were Thomas Wentworth Higginson, Samuel Gridley Howe, Theodore Parker, Franklin Benjamin Sanborn, Gerrit Smith, and George Luther Stearns.
 All six had been involved in the abolitionist cause prior to their meeting John Brown, and had gradually become convinced that violence was necessary in order to end American slavery.

 Of the six, only Smith and Stearns could be called wealthy.
 The others consisted of two Unitarian ministers (Parker and Higginson), a doctor (Howe) at a time when physicians were not well-to-do, and a teacher (Sanborn).
-Smith later bailed Jefferson Davis after the Civil War.
+Smith was one of the guarantors of a bail bond for Jefferson Davis after the Civil War.

 To the extent the group had a leader, it was Brown biographer Sanborn.
 "Some of the money and nearly all the correspondence relating to the contributions passed through my hands in 1858–9. ...[W]e all raised money to aid Brown in carrying this plan forward."